agile-x86/Dell-G3-3590-Hackintosh/Clover/CLOVERX64.efi.md

-Grab the latest release of CLOVERX64.efi from here: https://github.com/CloverHackyColor/CloverBootloader/releases
+Get the latest release of CLOVERX64.efi from here: https://github.com/CloverHackyColor/CloverBootloader/releases